oat-sa/taohub-articles/forge/Developer Guide/hooks.md

-Hooks in Tao 2.6
+Hooks in TAO 2.6
 ================

-Tao provides several ways to alter or extend its functionalities.
+TAO provides several ways to alter or extend its functionalities.

 PHP session
 -----------